ahmadshalabi/luqma/backend/src/main/resources/mocks/README.md

 4. Place in this directory
 5. Update this README if adding new files

-## Transition to Real API
+## Spoonacular API Integration

-When implementing the Spoonacular API client:
+The application has been successfully integrated with the Spoonacular API:
-1. Create `SpoonacularClient` in `backend/src/main/java/app/luqma/backend/client/`
+1. ✅ `SpoonacularClient` implemented with full error handling
-2. Update `RecipeSearchService` to use the client instead of mock data
+2. ✅ `RecipeSearchService` uses SpoonacularClient for live searches
-3. Keep mock data for testing purposes
+3. ✅ `RecipeRepository` uses SpoonacularClient with Spring Cache
-4. Use Spring profiles to switch between mock and real data
+4. ✅ Mock data retained for testing purposes